-The attendance of high school students in the dual enrollment college classes will be closely monitored and reported, as required, to the District.
+The attendance of high school students in the dual enrollment college classes will be closely monitored and reported as required, to the district.
 Regular and prompt attendance in all classes is expected.
 All instructors are free to establish attendance policies for their classes.
-It is the student's responsibility to notify the instructor and make arrangements to complete any missed work.
-(Make-up work is offered solely at the discretion of the instructor.)
-In addition high schools may enforce their own policies regarding number of missed days, etc.
+It is the student's responsibility to notify the instructor and plan to complete any missed work.
+Make-up work is offered solely at the discretion of the instructor.
+In addition, high schools may enforce their own policies regarding number of missed days, etc.

-Student Withdrawal from College Classes
+Students Withdrawal from College Classes